 The impacts of the project: greenhouse gas emissions and hydraulic fracturing

-From extraction to combustion, the GNL Québec project would generate 50 million tonnes of GHG.
+From extraction to combustion, the GNL Québec project would generate 50 million tonnes of GHG every year for 25 years — the equivalent annual pollution of 15 million cars.
 The gas transported by the proposed 750-km pipeline would be of fossil origin extracted by hydraulic fracturing, an unconventional hydrocarbon production technique that contaminates drinking water sources(1), leads to significant methane emissions and leaks(2) and even causes earthquakes(3).
 This project is incompatible with our climate commitments and compliance with the Paris Accord.

 Impacts on the ecosystem and populations